arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ![Route](https://raw.githubusercontent.com/arnaudleclerc/ng-azure-maps/master/assets/popups/popup.png)

-## React to events on the popup
+### React to events on the popup

-The popup events are supported on the `popup` directive.
+The popup events are supported on the `map-popup` directive.
 Every event starts with `on` and is followed by the key of the event in PascalCase.
 A parameter containing the `popup` and the `event` is given to the method.

 The events and their description are defined on the following table.